-Numbers entered in the System Speed Dial Table may be initialized by clearing all bins to their original default value.
-Bins 020-999 are returned to their default value (empty) upon initializing the Speed Dial Table.
+Numbers entered into the System Speed Dial Table may be initialized clearing all bins to their original, default value (empty).
+All bins 020-999 are cleared returning to their default value (empty) upon initializing the Speed Dial Table.

 When up grading software from FP2 to FP3, all previously programmed speed dial buttons will be lost.